-- b.
-Aircraft and Aviation Support Equipment.
-Flying squadrons, to include MEU(ACE) designated squadrons, will consider their aircraft as MEE when calculating their S and R-levels.
-Flying squadrons will not calculate aviation support equipment as PEI.
-Marine Aviation Logistics Squadrons will calculate S and R-levels using aviation support equipment/ Individual Material Readiness List (IMRL) as PEI. - c.
-MEE Location.
-Units will report the quantities and associated location of all possessed MEE using standard geographical location (GEOLOC) codes or ship UICs for embarked equipment on the equipment page of DRRS-MC. - 6.
+- c.
+Non-Standard Mission Essential Equipment (MEE).
+Some unit types have externally provided MEE that does not have a TAMCN.
+Unit type advocacy will nominate, approve and maintain a list of MEE equipment.
+This equipment can be associated with specific units in DRRS-MC.
+Since this equipment may not be in TFSMS, the unit must specify the requirement from an authoritative source. - d.
+Mission Essential Equipment (MEE) Location.
+Units will report the quantities and associated location of all possessed MEE using standard Geographical Location (GEOLOC) codes or ship UICs for embarked equipment on the equipment page of DRRS-MC. - 6.
 S-Level: Equipment and Supplies.
-Units will use DRRS-MC to calculate a S-level as of the time of the report and report the lowest S-level between the MEE and PEI calculations.
+Units will use DRRS-MC to calculate an S-level as of the time of the report and report the lowest S-level between the MEE and PEI calculations.
 Task organized units and units detaching equipment to task organized units will comply with paragraph 8 of this chapter when calculating S-levels.
 Table 3-1 depicts the criteria for S-level calculations.
-All units not reporting S-1 must provide mandatory remarks and reason code, per paragraph 11 of this chapter.
-Only PP&O POR may direct an organization to report its S-Level as S-6 not measured.
+All units not reporting S-1 must provide mandatory remarks and reason code, per paragraph 11 of this Chapter.
+Only PP&O (POR) may direct an organization to report its S-Level as S-6 not measured.